 Together with a store clerk they pack the scanned merchandise into mail boxes while the cashier scans the next items.
 Often they pack faster than the store clerk and/or the cashier can scan.
 Fresh products get packed into huge cooler boxes of the size of a coffin.
 The coolers are not intended to keep the products cold, but to protect lettuce and other fragile goods for a short time from the extreme cold in the bush plane’s cargo section, and on the air stripe prior to loading and after unloading in winter temperatures.
 Note that these bush planes typically fly at heights less than 10000 ft (3 km).

-Shipping home the goodies
+Shipping Home the Goodies

 Those shoppers who came by motor boat or bush plane, close the packed boxes and coolers with duct tape and put their pre-addressed labels onto them for shipping.
-Some of the Fairbanks stores, e.g., Fred Meyer’s, Sam’s and Walmart, ship the merchandise.
+Some of the Fairbanks stores, e.g., Fred Meyer’s, Costco and Walmart, ship the merchandise.
 Otherwise, the shoppers head to the post office to ship the merchandise themselves.

 On flights within Alaska, two bags are free of charge on Alaska Airlines for 49 Club members, which most Alaskans are when they live in a place where Alaska Airline flies.
 The suitcases don’t serve to haul new or used clothes back to the villages.
-Nearly everybody mails their dirty clothes back from “Town”, and uses their baggage allowance for fresh stuff (e.g. fruits, fresh vegetables) and things they need to eat within the next days.
+Nearly everybody mails their dirty clothes back from “Town”, and uses their baggage allowance for fresh stuff (e.g. fruits, fresh vegetables) and things they can eat within the next days.

 Of course, there is also the possibility for online shopping.
-Online shopping is tricky in Alaska because many companies either don’t ship to Alaska or ask higher shipping costs than for the Lower 48.
-Thus, one must be careful to not pay the price of the order also in shipping fees.
+Online shopping is tricky in Alaska because many companies either don’t ship to Alaska or ask higher shipping costs than for addresses in the Lower 48.
+Therefore, one must be careful to not pay the price of the order also in shipping fees.
 Sometimes it is cheaper to order more to get free shipping than paying for shipping.